 JML Social audit policy

 JML are committed to ensure the wellbeing of all involved in the manufacture and supply of our products.
-We recognize the ETI base code as the minimum level of compliance and require all our factories to sign up to our code of conduct to ensure procedures are in place to cover the following
+We recognise the ETI base code as the minimum level of compliance and require all our factories to sign up to our code of conduct to ensure procedures are in place to cover the following:

 Our suppliers are expected to disclose the full factory name and address of all entities producing goods for JML.
 Any changes in the manufacturing site must be approved by JML management in advance.